OttoDIY/OttoNinja/README.md

 ### Otto was  design using Autodesk 123D Design software now in Thinkercad!
 [You can modify it for customization](https://www.tinkercad.com/things/1kI624iowUR-ottodiy/) or further improvements!

-Otto was inspired by another robot BoB the BiPed and programmed using code from [another open source biped robot Zowi](https://github.com/bqlabs/zowi)
+Otto was inspired by another robot BoB the BiPed and programmed using code from [biped robot Zowi](https://github.com/bqlabs/zowi)
 Otto's differences are in the assembled size (11cm x 7cm x12cm), cleaner integration of components and expressions.
 Using off the shelf and 3D printed parts, simple electronics connections (almost no welding required), and basic coding skills, [you will be able to build your own cute Otto friend in as little as two hours!](http://www.instructables.com/id/Otto-Build-You-Own-Robot-in-Two-Hours/)